lingthio/Flask-User/docs/source/design_goals.rst

 Through the use of **sensible defaults**, our fully customizable package is also ready-to-use.
-The :doc:`recipes_minimal_app` requires only eleven lines of additional code and all the default web forms and email templates could be used in production as-is.
+The :doc:`basic_app` requires only a dozen lines of additional code and all the default web forms and email templates could be used in production as-is.

 Great Feature Set